-In its FIP, the licensee stated that emergency operating procedures (EOPs) provide clear guidance to operators that the HCVS is not to be used to defeat containment integrity during any design basis transients and accidents.
+In its FIP, the licensee stated that emergency operating procedures provide clear guidance that the HCVS is not to be used to defeat containment integrity during any design basis transients and accidents.
 In addition, the HCVS was designed to provide features to prevent inadvertent actuation due to equipment malfunction or operator error.
-Also, these protections are designed such that any credited containment accident pressure (CAP) that would provide net positive suction head to the emergency core cooling system (ECCS) pumps will be available (inclusive of a design basis loss-of-coolant accident).
-However, the ECCS pumps will not have normal power available because of the ELAP.

-The wetwell PCIVs must be opened to permit vent flow.
-The physical features that prevent inadvertent actuation are locked closed, manual nitrogen supply valves and normally open vent valves at the ROS.
-The NRC staff's review of the HCVS confirmed that the licensee's design is consistent with the guidance and appears to preclude inadvertent actuation.
+The containment isolation valves must be open to permit vent flow.
+The physical features that prevent inadvertent actuation are the key lock switches for SV-2(3)-07K-2(3)3472 in the MCR and locked closed valves at the ROS.
+The NRC staff's audit of the HCVS confirmed that the licensee's design is consistent with the guidance and appears to preclude inadvertent actuation.